 • Score rind of the pork belly with a sharp knife.
 Only cut through into the fat, not into the meat.

-• Rub 1 teaspoon of salt into skin, ensuring it goes into the scores.
+• Rub half the salt into skin, ensuring it goes into the scores.
 Set aside for ten minutes, then blot any moisture from pork belly surface with paper towels.

 • Drizzle pork belly with oil and rub in.
 Flip pork belly skin side down and season with remaining salt (plus any other seasonings you want).